 Phil Foden video: Man City 'appalled' by footage showing assailants attacking family member

+Phil Foden video: Man City 'appalled' by footage showing assailants attacking player's mother

-Manchester City have released a statement in response to the release of a video that shows assailants attacking one of Phil Foden's family members.
+Manchester City have released a statement in response to the release of a video that shows assailants attacking Phil Foden's mother.

 The footage began circulating on social media early on Sunday morning, hours after Manchester City's 3-2 defeat against Tottenham.